 The European Central Bank (ECB) as a banking supervisor, has a consultative role in resolution assessment and planning under the BRRD and the Single Resolution Mechanism Regulation (SRMR).
 Although resolution authorities will be responsible for deciding on the appropriate resolution action, the ECB will cooperate closely with the respective resolution authorities and notify them about the failure, or likely failure, of a bank.

 In July 2018 the the ECB published a Report on recovery plans in which it highlights the lessons ECB Banking Supervision has learned and best practices identified after three successive cycles of analysing recovery plans in order to help significant institutions (SIs) further shape their plans and make them even more operational.
 The ECB notes that not all banks are adequately complying with the requirements of BRRD and the relevant delegated regulation and that there is room for improvement.

-The proposed act sets out to revise the Minimum Requirement for own funds and Eligible Liabilities (MREL) and implement the TLAC for credit institutions and investment firms, aligning the international TLAC requirement with the existing MREL standard by avoiding duplication by applying two parallel requirements.
+The amending Directive sets out to revise the Minimum Requirement for own funds and Eligible Liabilities (MREL) and implement the TLAC for credit institutions and investment firms, aligning the international TLAC requirement with the existing MREL standard by avoiding duplication by applying two parallel requirements.

 Amendments to BRRD regarding ranking of unsecured debt instruments in insolvency hierarchy